 No. 18, Ulchi Magaliamman Koil Street, Puliangudi, Nellaikattabomman District - 627 855, Tamil Nadu.
-Vivasaya Seva Sangam, C.B.Complex, Gandhi Bazaar, Puliankudi-627 855, Thirunallvelli District, Tamil Nadu.
-Ph: 0463 6233235, Cell:9629952636.

 Sri.
 Gomathinayagam is an organic farmer from Puliyangudi village in Thirunelveli district.
-Aged 75, once a teacher, he has been in farming for three decades.
-He and his friends have started a farmers' sangam where they meet every evening.
+Gomathinayagam, aged 75, once a teacher, has been in farming for three decades.
+He and his friends have started a farmers' sangam in his native village where they meet every evening.
 Through the sangam they subscribe to over 20 journals and magazines which they read to understand the world.
 He enjoys commenting on any social event through a post card, which the newspapers publish now and then.
-His entire family, i.e., his wife, two sons, daughters-in-law and grand children are all involved in farming.
+His entire family ie. his wife, two sons, daughters-inlaw and grand children are all involved in farming.
 He decided to stop education of his sons at the 10th standard as he felt that they don't need more of this kind of education.